ARA Nueve de Julio (1892): Design and construction

 Argentina and its rival Chile purchased a series of cruisers in a local naval arms race from the 1890s to 1902, in which Armstrong of Elswick sold ships to both sides, as well as to Brazil.

 Nueve de Julio was designed by Philip Watts and was one of a series of fast protected cruisers built by Armstrong (Elswick, England) for export.
-The ship was a second-class protected cruiser with quick-firing guns, in contrast to Argentina's previous "Elswick" ship Veinticinco de Mayo which on a similar size hull mounted 8.2 in main guns.
-Nueve de Julio was therefore similar to its predecessor built for Italy, the first cruiser with an all-quick firing armament, and the following Elswick cruiser built for Japan, which was the fastest ship in the First Sino-Japanese War and performed well in action.
+The ship was a second-class protected cruiser with quick-firing guns, in contrast to Argentina's previous "Elswick" ship Veinticinco de Mayo which on a similar-size hull that mounted 8.2 in main guns.
+The ship was therefore similar to its predecessor built for Italy, the first cruiser with an all-quick firing armament, and the following Elswick cruiser built for Japan, which was the fastest ship in the First Sino-Japanese War and performed well in action.

-Nueve de Julio had a double bottom except in the boiler and engine rooms (where the hull was not deep enough) and the protective deck had a raised glacis over the engines.
+The cruiser had a double bottom except in the boiler and engine rooms (where the hull was not deep enough) and the protective deck had a raised glacis over the engines.
 Originally the torpedo tubes would have been 14 in, the substitution with a larger type delayed its construction.